CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

       ![Create an indexer](images/doc96.png)

-1. Search for `fields` and verify the fields **Organization and Address**, given while training the document has been analysed.
+1. Search for `fields` and verify the fields **Organization and Address**, given while training, the document has been analysed.

    ![Create an indexer](images/doc97.png)